shoov/shoov.io/src/tutorials/lesson2.md

 The following section can be used on existing repositories, but for the sake of simplicity lets create a new repository in GitHub.

-Go ahead and make it public if you want, so other could educate from it.
+Go ahead and make it public if you want, so other could learn from it.

 ![Create a GitHub repository](/assets/images/tutorials/lesson2/create-repo.jpg)

+> Tip: Make sure to add a README.md file - like this your repository won't be empty.

 Next we will scaffold all the needed files.
 For this we will use the previously installed generator-shoov.
 Execute the command from inside the newly created and cloned repository.